Top 10 Cost-Effective Event Management Platforms in 2026

 Eventtia offers a wide range of features.
 It works for conferences, corporate events, and associations.
 You can create custom websites and run virtual sessions.

 Eventtia incorporates artificial intelligence to match its attendees to events on the basis of their interests.
-This platform is a chance worth taking if your event is generic in genre or if you run many different types of events.
+This system is a chance worth taking if your event is generic in genre or if you run many different types of events.

 Pricing: Pricing is by quote and often starts near $1,500 per event.
 Larger packages come with more tools and app access, and the cost can climb up to $3500 billed annually.